 One reason for such a high failure rate is that we tend to be overly ambitious in our choices.
 I won’t ever eat chocolate again!
 I’ll lose 30 pounds in two months!
 No wonder we fail.
 At least one of the keys to success, then, seems to be taking baby steps that can add up to one lofty success story.

-That’s why we created our 31 Ways to Save Energy in Your Home.
-We decided to launch it early in the year because people often think about making changes in the new year.
-But you can pick any day or month to start your savings.
+That’s why we created the 31 Ways to Save Energy in Your Home.
+We decided to launch it early in the year because you’re more likely to think about making changes in the new year.
+But you can pick any day or month to start your savings!
 Under the little-changes-can-add-up theory, incorporate one tip a day, or maybe one a week if that works better for you.
-The more tips you tackle, the greater your chances of saving energy in your home — and potentially saving less in your monthly energy bill as a result.
+The more energy saving tips you tackle, the greater your chances of saving energy at home — and potentially saving more on your monthly energy bill as a result.
 Now that’s a resolution we can get behind all year long!

 Air dry dishes instead of using your dishwasher’s drying cycle.
 Just open the door after the rinse cycle and let Mother Nature do the rest.
 If you run your dishes in the evening, you can wake up to dry dishes without a single kilowatt being used.
 Doing this can cut dishwasher energy use 15-50%, depending on the machine.